 Confusion lies also in equating creativity with production, creating objects that can be judged.Creativity is an end in itself.
 Just being in "it" is enough.
 Rather like meditation the presence is enough, for me.
 With painting I get the added benefit of the image and the colours forming themselves out of the silence.
 I would imagine musicians experience the same process as do dancers and actors and so on.

 Creativity needs also not be confused with the word good – all creativity is not good- one only has to think of the atom bomb.
-The confusion of goodness comes from thinking that everything that god creates is good – therefore if we create then we are mimicking an act of god, therefore it must be good.
+The confusion of goodness comes from thinking that everything that god creates is good – therefore if we create, then we are mimicking an act of God, therefore it must be good.
 Creativity can also be destructive.
 It can also have a dual face.
-With painting ones needs to harness sides, creativity and destruction.
+With painting one needs to harness both sides, creativity and destruction.

 The idea that creativity needs to be novel and new, new and improved.
 The Greeks looked at history as a process of decline and did not see society as progressing.
 The whole truth has already been revealed.
 Novelty means infidelity.
 How does one then create something new without loosing the original vision and getting back to it?
 The original vision is where one needs to start from.